tomstylarek/chattier/README.md

 - Dark theme.

 I used React for the UI and Firebase to use storage, the database, auth and hosting.
 You can use it at [https://slack-app-cc624.web.app](https://slack-app-cc624.web.app).
-Create an account, is really quick.
-It doesn't ask for comfirmation.
+Create an account, it's really quick.
+It doesn't ask for confirmation.